Son of Fury: The Story of Benjamin Blake: Plot

-The story is set during the reign of King George III, in Bristol, England, where young Benjamin Blake (Roddy McDowall), son of the deceased Baronet of Breetholm is taken from his commoner grandfather, gunsmith Amos Kidder (Harry Davenport), and forced to serve his vengeful uncle, Sir Arthur Blake (George Sanders).
+During the reign of King George III, in Bristol, England, young Benjamin Blake, son of the deceased Baronet of Breetholm is taken from his commoner grandfather, gunsmith Amos Kidder, and forced to serve his vengeful uncle, Sir Arthur Blake.
 Arthur inherited the title and land from his brother Godfrey, and fears that Ben may not have been born out of wedlock and might claim his inheritance.
 He compels the boy to become his ward and bonded servant, giving Arthur life-and-death power over the lad.
 Ben runs away to his grandfather, but rather than force the old man to live a life on the run, returns to Breetholm, vowing to endure whatever he must in order to one day prove himself a "true Blake" and recover his birthright.

-Ben, now a young man (Tyrone Power), has fallen in love with Isabel (Frances Farmer), his cousin and Arthur's haughty and scheming daughter.
+Ben, now a young man, has fallen in love with Isabel, his cousin and Arthur's haughty and scheming daughter.
 Arthur discovers the relationship and thrashes Benjamin with his fists, then beats him unconscious and flogs him mercilessly when he retaliates.
 Ben confronts Arthur that night, but is threatened with jail for breaking into his room to assault him, a hanging offense.
 Ben flees arrest but his grandfather is imprisoned for helping Ben escape.
 Ben stows away on a ship bound for the South Seas, where he can make his fortune, prove his claim, and release his grandfather from prison.
-Ben is forced to join the ship's crew, but joins shipmate Caleb Green (John Carradine) in jumping ship at a Polynesian island.
-There he wins the trust of the native islanders, finds fortune (pearls), and takes a new love, a native girl he calls "Eve" (Gene Tierney).
+Ben is forced to join the ship's crew, but joins shipmate Caleb Green in jumping ship at a Polynesian island.
+There he wins the trust of the native islanders, finds a fortune in pearls, and takes a new love, a native girl he calls "Eve".
 When a Dutch ship happens by, allowing them to fulfill their ambitions, Caleb discovers that the idyllic life in the islands is worth more than the pearls they have amassed, but Ben remains true to his vow and his imprisoned grandfather.

-With their combined treasure, he returns to England under an assumed name to prove his birthright with the help of noted "man of influence," Bartholomew Pratt (Dudley Digges).
+With their combined treasure, he returns to England under an assumed name to prove his birthright with the help of noted "man of influence," Bartholomew Pratt.
 Ben is betrayed after he goes to Breetholm to see Isabel, and is convicted by jury for the earlier offenses.
 Just as his death sentence is about to be pronounced, he is saved by Pratt, who proves that no crime was committed by showing that Ben's father and mother were married aboard a ship to India, and that "Sir Benjamin Blake" was in law the rightful baronet at the time.
 Ben discovers that it was Isabel who betrayed him and also repays the beating he received from Arthur.
 He emancipates the bonded tenants of Breetholm and divides the estate among them, deeding the manor house to his grandfather.
 Ben then returns to the Polynesian island to live out his life with Eve.